jettison-v/dndsy/README.md

 *   **Multiple RAG Approaches:** Choose between different vector store approaches for optimal retrieval:
     * **Standard:** Process PDFs page-by-page for broader context.
     * **Semantic:** Chunk content into paragraphs for more precise, semantic search.
+*   **Document Structure Detection:** Intelligently analyzes PDF formatting to identify:
+    * Document hierarchy (chapters, sections, subsections)
+    * Different heading levels based on font sizes and styles
+    * Contextual relationship between content sections
+*   **Context-Aware Search Results:** Shows proper document structure context in search results:
+    * Displays hierarchical paths like "Chapter 5 > Equipment > Weapons"
+    * Improves user understanding of where information comes from
+    * Maintains the relationship between content and its place in the document
 *   **RAG Chatbot:** Answers questions about D&D 2024 rules using provided PDFs as context.
 *   **Streaming Responses:** Assistant responses are streamed word-by-word for a real-time feel.
 *   **Markdown Formatting:** Assistant responses are formatted using Markdown for enhanced readability (headings, bold, lists, etc.).